abdoelsayed2016/nlp_computer_vision_tutorial/README.md

-# nlp computer vision tutorial
+# NLP and Computer Vision tutorial
 ## Natural Language Processing(NLP)
 #### [Movie Review Classification](https://github.com/abdoelsayed2016/nlp_computer_vision_tutorial/tree/main/IMDB%20Movie%20Review%20Classification)
 This repo provides a simple Keras implementation of RNN for Text Classification.
 Here we use the IMDB  movie review written.
 The model trained on this dataset identify the sentiment based on review text.